Practice seminar: Design of safe Machines - Risk Assessment in practice

-- What has to be considered with the "predictable misuse" everything - and what not.
+- What has to be considered in the "foreseeable misuse" - and what not.

-- Picture 1 from EN ISO 12100 as a perfect guide to risk assessment and risk reduction.
+- Picture 1 from EN ISO 12100 as a perfect guide through the risk assessment and risk reduction.

 Technical and design requirements

-- What technical requirements are required by law.
+- Which technical requirements are required by law.

 - Strategies for the "inherently safe design".

-- Why not separating protective devices (e.g. light curtains) are not always suitable to achieve the required risk reduction.
+- Why protective devices (e.g. light curtains) are not always suitable to achieve the required risk reduction.

 - Calculation example for electro-sensitive protective devices (ESPEs).

-- What you should pay attention to when selecting protective devices (separating or not separating).
+- What you should pay attention to when selecting guards or protective devices.